 In a tax lease, the lessor is the owner of the equipment for federal income tax purposes.
 The lessor receives the right to the tax benefits of ownership, including depreciation and any tax credits.
 The lessee also receives a tax benefit by being allowed to claim the entire equipment lease payment as a business expense, thus lowering the business’s taxable income.

 With a non-tax lease, the IRS treats the equipment lease as if it were a purchase or loan for tax purposes.
 In this case, the lessee receives the tax benefit of ownership, including depreciation.

 Financial reporting refers to the accounting presentation of equipment leases in the financial statements of lessors and lessees.
 Financial reporting is strictly defined by rules of the Financial Accounting Standards Board (FASB).
-All equipment leases are classified as either a capital lease or an operating lease for financial reporting purposes.
+For financial reporting purposes, an equipment lease is classified as either a capital lease or an operating lease.

 The FASB classification of a lease is based upon whether it looks like the lessee is purchasing the equipment or only using it.
 According to FASB criteria, if the basis of the transaction is a purchase of equipment in the form of an equipment lease, it is called a capital lease.
 The lease is considered a capital lease if the lessee intends to:

 A capital lease is treated the same as a purchase, and the equipment is shown as an asset and a liability on the lessee's business balance sheet.

 If a lessee does not acquire the asset, does not use the asset for most of its useful life, or does not pay a significant portion of its cost during the lease term, the FASB considers this type of funding agreement an operating lease.
 As always, Key encourages you to consult your tax advisor before entering any financing agreement.